subhasisp1/Sign-Detection/README.md

 	<img src="images/device.jpg" width="600px">
 </div>

+NOTE :
+On newer version of openmv IDE , syntax is changed .
+You may have to change the code according to the different syntax (You may refer examples related to machine learning model in openmv IDE on how to make necessary changes.).
+Code is tested and works for openmv IDE version 4.1.5

 Steps To Run
 1. Change WiFi credentials SSID , KEY to your WiFi name and password in main.py